michtra/howdyseek/README.md

 howdyseek (aka michaelseek) > all

+dropping your course is NO LONGER safe ❌

 # Description
 This program uses Selenium to loop through your added courses on Aggie Schedule Builder and clicks on each one's information regarding sections with available seats to notify you through a Discord webhook.